DIMA-UniversityOfUdine/product-visualization-stefano-rocco-luca-bozzetto/journal.md

 ## 05.07

 The low-poly version of the model is nearly done, I'm prepping for the unwrap phase.
-The fact that I still don't know how to deal with texture phase in an efficient way is bothering me.
+The fact that I still don't know how to deal with the texture phase in an efficient way is bothering me.

 ## 05.09